Are Drunk Words Really Sober Thoughts?

 Alcohol lowers inhibitions, making it an excellent catalyst for socialization and making friends.
 Unfortunately, it can also be a great catalyst for making a complete and utter fool out of yourself.
 Anyone who has overindulged in booze on Saturday has probably made an apology or two on Sunday.

-People like to say that drunk words are sober thoughts.
+People like to say that drunk words, sober thoughts.
 This old adage implies that the things people say when they’re drunk, however crass, rude, or vile, are indicative of their actual thoughts and feelings.

 Is it true?
-Does alcohol act as a kind of truth serum?
+Is alcohol a truth serum?
 The reality is that it’s not quite that simple.
-While alcohol can cause people to blurt out things they believe but would normally repress, sometimes drunk talk is just nonsense.
+While alcohol can cause drunk people to blurt out things they believe but would normally repress, sometimes drunk talk is just nonsense.

 Here’s an overview of what experts know about the short- and long-term effects of consuming alcohol: